pdimitrov97/md2docs-testbed/markdown/1Intro.md

 ---
-title: Markdown Use Cases
+title: Basic Markdown
 ---

-# Use cases for Markdown
+# Baseic use cases for Markdown

 This document serves as a test bed for Markdown to HTML conversion.
 Used <https://www.markdownguide.org/basic-syntax> as a source for Markdown snippets.